jincheng9/crack_the_code_interview/Data Structures/Stacks and Queues.md

-Basic concepts in Stacks and Queues:
+Basic operations in Stacks and Queues:

 (a) Stack: pop(), push(), top(), empty(), size()   (array + a top pointer)